uk000/goto/README.md

 <br/>

   <span style="color:red">
-  TBD: More scenarios to be added here to show how this tool can be used for various kinds of investigations.
+  TODO: There are many more possible scenarios to describe here, to show how this tool can be used for various kinds of chaos testing and investigations.
   </span>

 <br/>